 Personally I love the new iMovie.
 And I still hav the old one if I want to spend more time on something.

 BTW the old version is available for download for iLife 08 users who have a G4 mac.

 noDo you think Apple changed iMovie 08 so much because it was incompatible with Leopard and had to be re-written?
 Maybe iMovie was still using the same basic code from the OS 9 days and no longer worked in Leopard so they may have had to do a complete overhaul to even get it to work on Leopard... this is all speculation but, it could be true.

-I agree that the naming is wrong - although calling it iMovie Express as somebody suggested would have meant they would have had to keep supporting iMovie 6 (or creating a new version).
+I bet they intended to have all the features but, since doing a totally new re-design, they probably didn't have enough time to put those features back in... that's what I'm hoping anyway.I agree that the naming is wrong - although calling it iMovie Express as somebody suggested would have meant they would have had to keep supporting iMovie 6 (or creating a new version).
 However for what it's designed for it's amazingly simple.
 An amateur who had never seen the software before could make a good looking film in minutes - impossible with previous iMovies.